MrD-RC/avatar-font-tool/README.md

 Currently, multiple character images are not found when searching for missing font images.
 This is something I hope to remedy in a future release.

 ### Using the tool
 The tool is a simple command line executable.
 You can put the tool in to the **font root** directory and just run it.
 Or, you can specify a path where the **font root** is located.
-There are only two arguments:
+There are only three argument options:
+- **?** Help
-- **font root path** Which is the location of the font root
+- **-p path** Specify the location of the font root
-- **base file name** Which is added to the beginning of the compiled font filename.
+- **-n prefix_name** Which is added to the beginning of the compiled font filename.

 If the tool is in the **font root**, you can just run
 ```